stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 ![commit changes]({{site.baseurl}}/img/post/gitlab15.png)

 #### git push
-After commit to local repo, you can push the commits from the local to the new branch in the remote repo through running `git push -u origin <BRANCH_NAME>`.
+After committing to the local repo, you can push the commits from the local to the new branch in the remote repo through running `git push -u origin <BRANCH_NAME>`.

 ![push changes ]({{site.baseurl}}/img/post/gitlab16.png)

 #### merge request
-Once you pushed the local to the new branch in remote repository, you can submit a **merger request** through the URL in above command or from **Project** -->**Branches** in the GitLab page.
+Once you push the local to the new branch in the remote repository, you can submit a **merger request** through the URL in the above command or from **Project** -->**Branches** on the GitLab page.

 ![merge request]({{site.baseurl}}/img/post/gitlab17.png)

-The **Merge Request** button will pop up the **New Merge Request** page, where you can: 1) fill the title of the request; 2) write a brief description; 3) assign reviewer(s), Milestone and Labels; and 4) set up approval rules.
+The **Merge Request** button will pop up the **New Merge Request** page, where you can:

+1. fill the title of the request;
+2. write a brief description;
+3. assign reviewer(s), Milestone and Labels;
+4. set up approval rules.

 ![merge request]({{site.baseurl}}/img/post/gitlab18.png)

-Once the merge request has been submitted, the reviewer(s) will get notification and they can go the request page to do: 1) check the commits and changes; 2) write comments; 3) approve the merge (if applicable); or 4) close the merge request (if applicable).
+Once the merge request has been submitted, the reviewer(s) will get notification and they can go the request page to do:

+1. check the commits and changes;
+2. write comments;
+3. approve the merge (if applicable);
+4. close the merge request (if applicable).

 ![review merge request]({{site.baseurl}}/img/post/gitlab19.png)

 #### delete local branch
-Once your new branch has been merged to the target branch in the remote repository, you can delete your local branch through running `git branch delete -d <BRANCH_NAME>`.
-Note, you have to get out of the branch before you running this command deleting it.
+Once your new branch has been merged to the target branch in the remote repository, you can delete your local branch by running `git branch delete -d <BRANCH_NAME>`.
+Note, you have to get out of the branch before you run this command deleting it.

 ![delete local branch]({{site.baseurl}}/img/post/gitlab20.png)

 #### pull from remote
 Now, it will be a good practice to run `git pull` again to synchronize your remote repository to your local.

+I hope this quick-start tutorial is helpful to you.
+Please feel free to leave any comments and advice.
+Thanks for reading.

 ## References